jescacena/cs-netlify/_posts/2020-01-30-Introduction-to-Flutter.markdown

 Flutter is now **one of the top 20 active software repositories** on GitHub (16th place as of December 11, 2019), which proves the developer community uses it and continues to contribute to its improvement.

-#### A little more about Flutter…
+#### A little more about Flutter

-- It’s **free** and **open source**
+- It's **free** and **open source**
-- It’s based on **Dart** – a fast, object-oriented programming language (Google released Dart 2.3 with new support for UI-as-code features – note that Dart is now in its 2.6 version).
-Dart is relatively new, and is easy to learn – especially for experienced developers more familiar with Java and C#
+- It's based on **Dart** , a fast, object-oriented programming language (Google released Dart 2.3 with new support for UI-as-code features , note that Dart is now in its 2.6 version).
+Dart is relatively new, and is easy to learn , especially for experienced developers more familiar with Java and C#
 - The architecture is based on the very popular **reactive programming** (it follows the same style as React)
-- It provides its **own widgets, drawn from its own high-performance rendering engine** – these are fast, attractive and customizable
+- It provides its **own widgets, drawn from its own high-performance rendering engine** , these are fast, attractive and customizable
 - Thanks to the widget experience,**Flutter apps have a great look and feel** (while you can still create your own custom app design using readily-available UI elements that follow specific platform guidelines)

 ### - References -